WVU-CS330-2025-01-Group01/beach-day/docs/routing.md

 | Beach Not Present | 500 | `Attempted to remove beach not in favorites.` |
 | Other Error | 500 | `Undefined error.` |

+## `routes/notifications.js`
+This file contains routing related to notifications.

 ### `/add_notification`
 This is a POST route.
 It allows frontend to add a new notification for a user.